githubtraining/write-javascript-actions/responses/07_add-input-params.md

 ## Using input parameters

 Earlier I asked you to install the `@actions/core` package using `npm`.
-We did this so that we can expand our Action to make it more flexible.
+We did this so that we can expand our action to make it more flexible.

 A "Hello World" message is great, but let's personalize it a little bit.
 We will do this by adding an **input** parameter to the `action.yml` and `main.js` files.

 Although this example may seem a little lightweight input parameters have a very flexible use case.
-Consider a scenario where you need to access secret API key with your Action, or when you need to specify the path to a given file.
+Consider a scenario where you need to access secret API key with your action, or when you need to specify the path to a given file.
 Inputs allows for these problems to be easily solved.

 #### A quick example